-The total number of people likely to need a vascular procedure across South East Wales is approximately 1250 each year.
-This estimate is based on the average numbers per year for vascular conditions in our region, which saw 456 patients treated at the Royal Gwent Hospital, Newport, 355 patients treated at the Royal Glamorgan Hospital, Llantrisant and 437 treated at University Hospital of Wales in Cardiff.
+The total number of patients likely to need a vascular procedure across South East Wales is approximately 1250 each year.
+This estimate is based on the numbers from the year 2019, which saw 456 patients treated at the Royal Gwent Hospital, Newport, 355 patients treated at the Royal Glamorgan Hospital, Llantrisant and 437 treated at University Hospital of Wales in Cardiff.